Customer Contact Centre's Kali Maharaj

 “We play a very important role in the organisation, and it’s satisfying we can be part of all the wins,” she adds.

 Moving with the times, the Council has also introduced a new smartphone app, FIXiT, which gives Wellington residents, businesses, and visitors another way to let us know about problems you may see that need fixing around the city.

 The free app can be downloaded from Google Play or iTunes and it allows you to take a photo, tag the location on Google maps, and leave a description of the problem.
 Once sent, the message is logged with the Customer Contact Centre and the right staff notified.
 You will also receive a follow-up email.

 The Customer Contact Centre team were rewarded for their dedicated service by winning the top award at the Local Government customer service awards in September – beating out Auckland Council, Nelson City Council, and Marlborough District Council for the prestigious gong.

-If you have any queries about the Wellington City Council services please contact them on (04) 499 4444, by email at email@example.com, or free text to 3400.
+If you have any queries about the Wellington City Council services please use our Report a problem form or view our Contact page.